Participants & families

 Who do I speak to if I am unhappy in my house?

 Firstly, where possible, we encourage you to raise your concern with the House Supervisor or your Key Worker.
 If the issue is not resolved in a way that you are comfortable with, then you can raise the concern with a more senior manager.

 You may also call 1800 955 229 if you wish to make a complaint.
 This information is made available in each house and also includes the details of advocacy organisations and the Disability Services Commissioner.

 We see complaints, compliments, and feedback as an opportunity to understand the experience of the people we support and to continuously improve our approach and practice.

 Short Term Accommodationand Assistance (STAA) – respite support

-Will I still receive the same number of respite days that I get with the Department of Health and Human Services (DHHS) (which may be over the 28 day cap)?
+Can I still receive the same number of respite days that I got with the Department of Health and Human Services (DHHS) (which may be over the 28 day cap)?

 We will work with you to review your respite requirements and identify what is available through your NDIS funding.